ISISComputingGroup/ibex_developers_manual/New-Starter-Guide.md

 This page is designed to be used as a comprehensive reference to getting started with EPICS.
 Written by new starters, for new starters.
 It's a collection of useful resources which will speed up your onboarding and get you developing.

 There are many how-to guides in this developer Wiki.
-If you're searching for a particular nugget of information and there doesn't seem to be any information on it, double check the 'Wiki' tab:
+If you're searching for a particular nugget of information and there doesn't seem to be any information on it, double check results in the 'Wikis' tab:

 ![Wiki Search Results](https://raw.githubusercontent.com/ISISComputingGroup/ibex_developers_manual/master/images/wiki_halp.png)

 # Getting Set Up